sourav711/cg-docs/README.md

 - View details of folder
 - List recent files

+A POSTman collection for the above APIs should be a part of the solution.
 User management and authentication is a plus.
 The data have to be persisted in SQL Server using EF Core.

 ## The Frontend: